greenpixels/godot-arch/ReadMe.md

 ![GodotArch](assets/images/godot-arch-logo.png)

+> 🚧👷‍♂️ **Please Note:** GodotArch is still in early development.
+Please report any bugs and issues you find.

 An extremely fast project structure linter four your Godot projects.
 GodotArch enforces consistent file organization and naming conventions across your Godot projects, making them more maintainable and easier to navigate.

 It can check scenes, scripts, nodes, assets, and more.
-It is also extremely configurable via its `godot-arch.config.yaml`
+It is also extremely configurable via its `godot-arch.config.yaml`.
+Check out the **Rules**-Section for more information.

 ## How To Use

 In order to use GodotArch you need to have its executable and configuration inside your project root.
+### 1. Requirements
+- A Godot project developed with `Godot 4.4` or higher

+### 2. Installation & Setup
 - Download the latest release
 - Unpack the contents into your project-root (`godot-arch.config.yaml` and `godot-arch`)
 - (*optional*) customize the configuration in `godot-arch.config.yaml`
+### 3. Usage
 - Execute  `godot-arch` either locally in your terminal or preferrably in your CI via e.g. GitHub-Actions

+### Requirements

 ## Rules
+These are the default rules that GodotArch checks for.
+You can of course customize that behaviour via `godot-arch.config.yaml`, but it is recommended to adhere to these defaults.
+They are a mix of examples in the Godot Documentation and its best-pratices, aswell as inspired by different Godot projects I have seen over times.
 ### Files
 - **MUST** have filename in `snake_case`